Import the HTML copied to the clipboard by word processors or web browsers and intelligently paste it into the XHTML document being edited.

 The pasted data replaces the text or node selection if any.
 When there is no selection, XMLmind XML Editor automatically determines a valid insertion location at or following the caret position.

-If XMLmind XML Editor fails to find such valid insertion location, the rich text is converted to valid XHTML and then copied to the clipboard, overwriting the original data put there by MS-Word.
+If XMLmind XML Editor fails to find such valid insertion location, the rich text is converted to valid XHTML and then copied to the clipboard, overwriting the original data put there by the third-party application.
 This allows to use the “normal”, or commands to paste the data elsewhere in the document.

 If, using MS-Word, you want to copy a piece of text rather than a paragraph, do not include the hidden character found at the very end of a paragraph (the paragraph mark) in your selection.